Pacific Wrecks

 AAFPOA (Seventh Air Force): 20 B-24s from Guam bomb airfields and AA defenses on Iwo Jima; during the night of 31 Jan/1 Feb, 9 more B-24s, flying single-bomber harassment strikes, hit the island.
 HQ 419th Troop Carrier Group is activated on Guam; no tactical squadrons or aircraft are assigned; the group's HQ had detachments on Saipan, Tinian and Angaur Airfield to operate transportation terminals that assisted in moving troops, equipment, food and mail to, and in evacuating wounded personnel from combat areas.

 SOUTHWEST PACIFIC AREA [SWPA, Far East Air Force (FEAF)]: Brigadier General Earl W Barnes again assumes command of the XIII Fighter Command.
 The 157th, 159th and 160th Liaison Squadrons (Commando), 3d Air Commando Group, move from Leyte to Calasio, Mangaldan and Calasio, Luzon respectively with UC-64s and L-5s (first mission is 17 Feb and 7 Feb espectively).
-Lost is P-38L 44-25427 (MIA).
+B-25s sink Japanese escort destroyer Ume and damage destroyer Shiokaze and escort destroyer Kaede west of Takao, Formosa, 22°30'N, 12°00'E. Lost is P-38L 44-25427 pilot 2nd Lt Francis J. Hill (MIA).

-U.S. Army: In the Philippines, U.S. Sixth Army, holding in reserve 32d Div's 126th Inf, 13th Armd Gp (less 44th Tank Bn), and 112th Cav RCT, begins final phase of drive on Manila.
-In XIV Corps area, 129th Inf of 37th Div attacks toward hill mass--called Top of the World--about 1,300 yards from W edge of Ft Stotsenburg and gets halfway up forward slopes.
+U.S. Army: On Luzon, U.S. Sixth Army, holding in reserve 32d Div, 126th Inf, 13th Armd Gp (less 44th Tank Bn), and 112th Cav RCT, begins final phase of drive on Manila.
+In XIV Corps area, 129th Inf of 37th Div attacks toward hill mass dubbed Top of the World about 1,300 yards from W edge of Fort Stotsenburg and gets halfway up forward slopes.
 138th Inf seizes crossing sites over the Pampanga at Calumpit late in day.
 1st Cav Div starts toward Manila from Guimba, employing 5th and 8th Cav Regts, each with a motorized sq spearheading.
-Preceding the motorized forces, Prov Rcn Sq crosses the Pampanga and takes Santa Rosa, S of Cabanatuan, without opposition.
+Preceding the motorized forces, Prov Rcn Sq crosses the Pampanga and takes Santa Rosa, south of Cabanatuan, without opposition.
 On right flank of corps, 40th Div is clearing mountains west of Clark Field and Fort Stotsenburg.
 In I Corps area, 20th Inf of 6th Div continues limited attack on Munoz but is unable to take it.
 Patrols of 25th Div find Umingan, div's next objective, strongly held by enemy.
 XI Corps, leaving RCT 34 to hold at Olongapo and keeping RCT 151 of 38th Div in reserve, begins drive across base of Bataan Peninsula with 152d and 149th Regts of 38th Div.
 152d, taking Route 7, reaches vicinity of enemy position, called Zigzag Pass, beginning about 3 miles NE of Olongapo.
-149th moves along trail to N without opposition.
+149th moves alongs trail to N without opposition.

-In U.S. Eighth Army area, 188th Gli Inf of 11th A/B Div lands on the west coast of Luzon in Nasugbu area after naval gunfire bombardment; takes Nasugbu, Wawa, and Lian and drives inland toward Tagaytay Ridge without opposition.
-So successful is this operation that 187th Gli Inf is landed at once and Gen Eichelberger asks Fifth Air Force to drop 511th Para Inf on 2 February instead of on 3d.
+In U.S. Eighth Army area, 188th Glider Infantry Regiment of 11th A/B Div lands at Nasugbu area after naval gunfire bombardment; takes Nasugbu, Wawa, and Lian and drives inland toward Tagaytay Ridge without opposition.
+So successful is this operation that 187th Gli Inf is landed at once and General Eichelberger asks Fifth Air Force to drop 511th Para Inf on February 2 instead of February 3.

-7th Div TF finishes clearing Poro I. and prepares to return to Leyte.
+7th Div Task Force finishes clearing Poro and prepares to return to Leyte.

 21st Inf (-) moves from NE Mindoro, where about 135 Japanese have been killed in Pinamalayan Calapan region, to San Jose area.
 Leaving platoon on Marinduque, Co D, 21st Inf, returns to Mindoro.